 Current law imposes a 100% excise tax on income or deductions improperly shifted between a REIT and its TRS.
-This excise tax does not apply to income the subsidiary earns that is attributable to services the REIT itself could provide.
+This excise tax did not apply to income the subsidiary earns that is attributable to services the REIT itself could provide.
 H.R.
-4520 will simplify current law by deleting a safe harbor protection for a TRS providing customary services to a REIT's tenants, while leaving another safe harbor available.
-This provision will be effective for taxable years beginning after the date of enactment.
+4520 simplifies current law by deleting a safe harbor protection for a TRS providing customary services to a REIT's tenants, while leaving another safe harbor available.
+This provision is effective for taxable years beginning after October 22, 2004.